-Meet Myra Adele Logan (1908 – 1977), a pioneering doctor known for her selfless, humanitarianism.
-She is another perfect example of an extraordinary woman we sadly never learned about in school, which is truly dumbfounding given her impressive accomplishments and historic firsts.
-Here’s the long overdue history lesson… WYSK style.
+Meet Dr. Myra Adele Logan (1908 – 1977), a pioneering surgeon whose life and work were marked by her historic firsts, life-saving research, and selfless humanitarianism.
+She is yet another inspiring woman we never learned about in school, which is truly dumbfounding given all her medical and civic achievements.
+Here’s the long overdue history lesson we wish we had gotten…

 Myra was born in 1908 in Tuskegee, Alabama, the eighth child of Warren and Adella Hunt Logan.
 Her father was the treasurer of Alabama’s Tuskegee Institute and her mother, a noted suffragist and health care activist, had a college degree – rare for a woman of that time, especially a black woman.
-Needless to say, her parents held education and optimism in the highest regard, neither of which were lost on Myra.
+Her parents held education and optimism in the highest regard, neither of which were lost on Myra.

 “The world would not be dictated by one race or gender.” – Dr. Myra Adele Logan